fitnesstestlab/fitnesstestlab.com/README.md

 2. Push to your GitHub repository
 3. GitHub Actions will automatically build and deploy your site

 ## Customization

-- Update personal information in the components
+- Update personal information and avatar in the components
 - Replace placeholder images with your own
 - Modify color schemes in `globals.css` and `tailwind.config.ts`
-- Add your own projects and blog posts
+- Add your own blog posts and fitness resources

 ## Blog System

-This portfolio includes a Markdown-based blog system that allows you to write content in Markdown format and have it automatically rendered on your site.
+Fitness Test Lab includes a Markdown-based blog system for writing and publishing fitness articles, reviews, and guides.
+Posts are organized by date and slug, and rendered automatically.

 ### Adding New Blog Posts